Susana465/third_year_report/README.md

 - A tool to run Quarto with.
 I use VS Code, but you could use others like RStudio, Jupyter, Neovim, or your preferred text editor.
 - If you don't have a TeX installation present on your system, the following needs to be executed once after the installation of Quarto: `quarto install tinytex`.

-## If you want to run and use this report as a template:
+## If you want to run and use this report as a template

 - [Fork it](https://docs.github.com/en/get-started/quickstart/fork-a-repo#use-someone-elses-project-as-a-starting-point-for-your-own-idea), then use it as a template for your own work.
 This way you can give credit to where your own repo came from.

-## LICENSE:
+## License:

 'License to be confirmed'